 Thank you for visiting my website.
 The intention of this website is to tell you about ants; what they do, their nests, the mating cycles of the flying ants, what they eat, what species there are, and even how to keep them as pets.
 I have tried to keep the information contained on this site as clear and concise as possible so that it does not get confusing or boring.
 I am aware that a lot of schools and young children use this site as a reference.

 The site is generally about species found in the UK as they are the ones I have had most experience with, though I am more than happy to answer questions about non-UK ants.

-If you have any questions about ants, or about this website, or you wish to have a more in depth discussion or information about ants then please feel free to email buy clicking the Contact Myrm tab on the left side of this page.
-I do try to answer all emails as quickly as possible, but my job can keep me away for long periods of time.
-You can see further information about how long it will take me to reply to you by going to the Contact Myrm page.
+If you have any questions about ants, or about this website, or you wish to have a more in depth discussion or information about ants then contact me by clicking the Contact Myrm tab on the left side of this page.

 I have created a Twitter feed for this website.
 It will notify followers of updates to this site and its colony journal, and I will also be putting regular mini-updates to my journals on it too.
 You can follow me by clicking on the Twitter icon at the top of the page.

 Last week I brought my Lasius niger 5 colony and Lasius umbratus colony have also been brought out of hibernation, not that they entered into it very enthusiastically in the first place.
 Meanwhile, Queen Magenta (Lasius niger 6) has seen for new workers eclose over the past couple of days, bringing this 9-month old queen’s colony up from 11 to 15 workers.

 See the relevant colony journals for further details.

 I have also added a new page to this site: Links.
 As its name suggests it is for links to other sites that I find interesting.